-All offenders that arrive at BACC are asked questions from a classification assessment.
+All offenders that arrive at CVCU #13 are asked questions from a classification assessment.
 This assessment is conducted in the CORIS software system.
 It is conducted the first day of arrival at the facility.
 After reviewing this assessment, the required questions are included in this assessment.
 There is a "PREA Reassessment" that is required to be conducted between day (14) and (21) after the arrival at the institution.
 This reassessment is conducted by the offender's Case Management Counselor.
-This Auditor reviewed the risk assessments and reassessments of (13) offenders that were interviewed at the facility.
-While some offenders indicated that they could not remember being asked the questions on the risk assessment, the documentation showed that they did in fact answer the assessment questions.
+This Auditor reviewed the risk assessments and reassessments of (19) offenders that were interviewed at the facility and indicated that they did in fact answer the assessment questions.
 Additionally, Operating Procedure 730.2 directs that "An offender's risk level must be reassessed when warranted due to a referral, request, incident of sexual abuse, or receipt of additional information that bears on the offender's risk of sexual victimization or abusiveness."